naga-mantha/tempcode/apps/layout/documentation.md

     - Title and Note fields.
     - Default Block Filter dropdown listing your saved Block filters (by name) for that specific block, with a “Manage filters” link.
       Selecting one makes that filter the default for this instance only.
 Leave blank to inherit the block’s default.
-    - Default Columns/View dropdown listing your saved column configurations for that block (if applicable), with a “Manage views” link.
-Leave blank to inherit the block’s default view.
+    - Default Block Setting dropdown listing your saved block settings/presets for that block (if applicable), with a “Manage settings” link.
+Leave blank to inherit the block’s default.
     - Five dropdowns for `sm`, `md`, `lg`, `xl`, `xxl` responsive widths (labels above the fields).
 Changing any control auto-saves.
   - Card layout:
-    - Row 1: Title | Default Block Filter | Default Column View
+    - Row 1: Title | Default Block Filter | Default Block Setting
     - Row 2: Small | Medium | Large | Extra Large | Extra Extra Large
     - Row 3: Notes
   - Drag/drop ordering: powered by SortableJS using the card drag handle.
 Reordering auto-saves via AJAX to `/reorder/` without a page postback.